Severson-Group/AMDC-Hardware/Accessories/AnalogEncoderInterface/docs/README.md

 ## External Connectors

-There are 4 connector on the boards the details of pin out is provided below.
+There are 4 connectors on the boards.
+The details of the pinout are provided below.

 ### 6 pin connector J1: Encoder-to-Board
 | Pin number | Signal name                                           |